tpasipanodya/exposed-extensions/README.md

   // Fails
   setCurrentTenantId(otherTenantId)
   author.name = "Frank Herbert"
-  val destroyedAuthor = authors.update(author).first()
+  persistedAuthor = authors.update(author).first()
 }
 ```

 ### Tenant Isolation & Soft Deletes

-To use both, your data class should implement `TenantScopedModel` and `DestroyableModel`.
+To use both, your data class should implement `TenantScopedModel` and `SoftDeletableModel`.
 For tables, use
-either `TenantScopedDestroyableLongIdTable` or `TenantScopedDestroyableUuidTable`.
+either `TenantScopedSoftDeletableLongIdTable` or `TenantScopedSoftDeletableUuidTable`.

 ### Postgres Columns